 To be precise, there could also be a 3rd case for forwarded emails, which we describe below.

 Case 3.
-Such emails appear in the “Non-compliant Sources” tab.
+Such emails appear in the “Forwarded” tab.
 In these emails, the DKIM signature integrity broke on the way to the final destination, but the recipient server still identified them as either obvious or sure forwarder (see 2 screenshots below).If you have set your domain’s DMARC policy to “reject”, the actual policy applied to such emails normally downgrades to “quarantine.”If you have set your domain’s DMARC policy to “quarantine”, the actual policy applied to such emails normally downgrades to “none”.

 Sign Up to automatically analyze and process your DMARC records